flamedfury/flamedfury.com/src/posts/2024/2024-04-30-monthly-recap.md

 description: Monthly recap for April 2024
 tags:
   - monthly recap
+  - now
 date: 2024-05-01
 timestamp: 2024-05-01T09:31:14.082Z
 ---

 What's happening Internet?
 Was it just me, or did April feel like it came and went like nothing?

 It might have felt rushed to me as I was busy wrapping up work and handing over my day-to-day tasks as I prepared to go on parental leave until September!
 I'm almost through the first week of looking after my daughter full time and am loving it.